Raised decks on pedestalsInstallation of porcelain pavers on fixed and adjustable height pedestals

 Directly supported pavers

-The most common method of installing porcelain pavers 16” or more in width, is to place adjustable height pedestals under each corner of the paver.
+The most common method of installing porcelain pavers 16” or more in width in roof deck applications, is to place adjustable height pedestals under each corner of the paver.
 With pavers longer than 24”, pedestals should also be placed along the edge of the paver at intervals of no more than 24”.
 For certain applications, additional pedestals placed under the center of the paver should also be considered to ensure adequate support.

 Despite the intrinsic density and stiffness of porcelain pavers, in any elevated paver installation, shock resistance needs to be taken into account to avoid risk of damage or injury, should any paver crack or fracture due to heavy objects dropped from a significant height.
 Thus where hard and heavy objects are likely to be used or where deck heights are greater than 4”, it is recommended that appropriate reinforcement or protection is applied to the underside of the pavers, such as glued glass fiber mats or metal trays.
 Architrex can supply both protection mats and metal trays as required.

 At low deck elevations (3/8”- 1 1/2”), our ‘Eterno’ range of fixed rubber support pads are typically used to support the pavers.
-These pads are simply stacked to build up the required height, with 1/8” thick shims used to make minor height adjustments.
-At deck elevations above approx. 1”, adjustable height pedestals which provide continuously variable height adjustment up to elevations of over 36” are used – either our ‘Eterno’ SE series which automatically compensate for sloping surfaces up to 5%, or our economical MN ‘Maxi” range which uses add in twist rings to provide slope compensation.
-Both series of pedestals feature rubber faced pedestal heads for superior noise and shock absorption and utilize a special height adjustment tool which enables micro height adjustments to be easily made even after installation is complete.
+These pads are simply stacked to build up the required height, with 1/16” thick shims used to make minor height adjustments.
+At deck elevations above approx. 1”, adjustable height pedestals which provide continuously variable height adjustment up to elevations of 36” are used – either our ‘Eterno’ SE series which automatically compensate for sloping surfaces up to 5%, or our economical MN ‘Maxi” range which uses add-in twist rings to provide slope compensation.
+Both series of pedestals feature rubber faced pedestal heads for superior noise and shock absorption and utilize a special height adjustment tool which enables micro height adjustments to be easily made, even after installation is complete.

-Using the Eterno perimeter clips to maintain an essential 1/8″-1/4″ gap between the wall and perimeter edge of pavers is recommended.
+We recommend using Eterno perimeter clips to maintain an essential 1/8″-1/4″ gap between the wall and perimeter edge of pavers.
 The clips prevent the outer row of pavers from shifting after installation, creating unsightly misalignment and possible damage to the pavers or wall.

 We know that estimating pedestal requirements can be a challenging exercise.
 To greatly simplify this task, we developed an online Pedestal Estimator which quickly calculates both the number of pavers and pedestals of each size to cover a defined area.
 You can get immediate access to our Pedestal Estimator here.
-Or, if you think it may be too challenging to use or you’d prefer us to make the pedestal/paver estimation, just send us the details of your project including all measurements, heights around the perimeter, slopes, drainage points etc. and we would be happy to provide you with our estimate.
+Or, if you’d prefer us to make the pedestal/paver estimation, just send us the details of your project including all measurements, heights around the perimeter, slopes, drainage points etc. and we would be happy to provide you with our estimate.

 For more specific installation guidelines on using porcelain pavers with pedestals systems, download our Architrex Porcelain Installation Instructions brochure.

-A video demonstrating installation of porcelain single slab pavers with Eterno adjustable height pedestals can also be seen at the bottom of the pedestal installation page.
+A video demonstrating installation of porcelain pavers with Eterno adjustable height pedestals can also be seen on our pedestal installation page.

 Rail supported pavers

 With narrow, plank style porcelain decking (8″- 16” wide), providing support with pedestals under each corner would typically require a large number of pavers.
-For these applications, the Kronos/Eterno rail system offers a superior method of both providing adequate support and a more rapid installation.
+For these applications, the Kronos/Eterno rail system using tubular steel beams offers a superior method of both providing adequate support and a more rapid installation.

 The primary requirement for installation of the Kronos/Eterno rail system is a surface which is solid, clean and sloping slightly for drainage and a solid perimeter containment such as a parapet wall on a rooftop deck, which will prevent the elevated surface from moving.